Modernizing Manila's Water Supply

 The Asian Development Bank is working with the Philippines to modernize Manila's water supply and reduce the risk of water shortages as demand rises in tandem with the city's booming population.

-An ADB funded project is using modern tunnel boring technology to excavate a fourth supply tunnel for the La Mesa reservoir, a major source of water for Metro Manila.
+An ADB funded project used modern tunnel boring technology to excavate a fourth supply tunnel for the Angat-Ipo reservoirs, a major source of water for Metro Manila.
 The technology is faster, cheaper, and safer than the traditional drill and blast method.
-Once the tunnel is complete, rehabilitation works will begin on existing supply tunnels, ensuring continuous water supply.
+The tunnel was completed in June 2020, and rehabilitation works will begin on existing supply tunnels in 2021, ensuring continuous water supply.

-Norzagaray, Philippines - The La Mesa reservoir is a critical source of water for Metro Manila and its 12 million plus population.
+Norzagaray, Philippines - The Angat-Ipo reservoirs are a critical source of water for Metro Manila and its 12 million plus population.

-Three tunnels supply water to the reservoir, but they are old and in need of repair.
+Three tunnels from Ipo dam supply water downstream to Metro Manila, but they are old and in need of repair.

-The project is using a 240-meter long tunnel boring machine which is safer and faster than the traditional ‘drill and blast’ method.
+The project used a 240-meter long tunnel boring machine which is safer and faster than the traditional ‘drill and blast’ method.

 “50 years ago, the main way to excavate a tunnel was using drill and blast.
 That is a very ancient method.
 One century ago more or less.
 And using drill and blast, you’re not protected by shields like this TBM or lining.
 You first drill holes, you charge the holes with explosives and you make a big boom.
 So this is disturbing a lot of rocks,” contractor Salvatore Lavalle of the Angat Dam Water Transmission Improvement Project says.

-Use of the tunnel boring machine is expected to reduce construction time by one year.
+The use of the tunnel boring machine reduced construction time by one year.

 “This tunnel boring machine functions like a drill.
 It’s just like a big drill getting to the mountains, to excavate, to create what we call the tunnel.
 So practically what it does is, the cutter head rotates and during rotation, it breaks the rock component and after that, we install these segments," Principal Engineer Jose Dorado, Jr. of the Metropolitan Waterworks and Sewerage System says.